relativitydev/Gravity/README.md

 This is also available as a [nuget package](https://www.nuget.org/packages/Gravity/).

-## Target Framework
+## Target Frameworks
-* .NET 4.5.1
+* .NET 4.5.1, .NET 4.6.2

 ## Dependencies
 This project requires references to Relativity's Relativity® SDK dlls, which are referenced via Nuget packages.
-Only DLL versions 9.4.224.2 to 9.5.162.111 are supported at the moment, but these should generally work with earlier or later versions of a Relativity server without any problems.
+As such, DLL versions 9.4.224.2 and up are supported.

 ## Sample / Test Suite